kkdev211/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website responds (adjusts) regardles of the browers width while adaptive adjust to the browser at specific width points.

 2. Describe what it means to be mobile first vs desktop first.

+This refercnes how you initially build the website- mobile first: you design/code the mobile view first and then word towards tablet & desktop.
+It is the reverse for desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It give us the font size of 10px and makes it easier to calculate the REM units.
+It's the "Golden-Rule" idea and provides  a standard size for the browser.

 4. How would you describe preprocessing to someone new to CSS?

+A preprocessor allows you to write your styles much easier so that, for example, if you wanted to change the font color of a header, rather than restyle it in every line of code where it occured- you can change one variable and it would change the color for all of the elements that had that tag.
+It makes CSS much easier to use.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is @import because of the organiztion and structure of the code.
+It's much easier to find areas I am working on and also if I make a mistake it's much easier to fix.
+Mixins still give me difficulty.
+I am still not at the point where I can take short cuts.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.